 If you have at least one year of driving experience from your home country, you might be able to fast-track getting your full license in Canada.
 However, you need to meet certain requirements to be able to get a full license.
 The process will depend on the country where your driving license was issued and how long you have been driving.

 If your driving license was issued in the country that has an exchange agreement in place with the province where you reside, you will be able to simply exchange it for a Canadian driving license.
-If your license was not issued in any of these countries, you might still be able to fast-track and get credit for previous driving experience.
+If your license was not issued in any of these countries, you might still be able to fast-track.
+You can get credit for previous driving experience.

 In Ontario, you are allowed to self-declare one year of driving experience.
 All you have to do is to show a valid, original foreign driving license.